 Asserted times shall be accurate to within three minutes.
-Electronic or manual procedures may be used to maintain system time.
+Electronic or manual procedures may be used to maintain system time on a contingency basis if automated processes encounter a failure, requiring a time resynchronization.
 Clock adjustments are auditable events as listed in Section 5.4.1.